BlackCat Ransomware: the attack that has companies around the world worried

 Conclusion

-Being prepared to face the challenges posed by the various types of cyber threats is being one step ahead.
-Understanding how some groups act is a way to map and analyze the points of improvement to be worked on in the infrastructure of each company.
+Being prepared to face the challenges posed by the various types of cyber threats means being one step ahead.
+Understanding how certain groups operate is a way of mapping and analyzing the points for improvement that need to be worked on in each company's infrastructure.

-The following recommendations are fundamental in this protection process and are suggested as a starting point for a more secure infrastructure.
+The following recommendations are fundamental to this protection process and are suggested as a starting point for a more secure infrastructure.

 Recommendations

-1. keep encrypted, offline data backups and test them frequently.
+1. keep data backups encrypted and offline and test them frequently.

-Backup procedures should be performed regularly.
+Backup procedures should be carried out regularly.
 It is important that they are kept offline, as many ransomware variants try to locate and delete or encrypt accessible backups

 2. Create, maintain and execute a basic cyber incident response plan, a recovery plan and an associated communications plan.